Fish Species of the Eastern Sierra

 The Kern River rainbow trout (Oncorhynchus mykiss gilberti).

-All three are native to the Kern River basin.
-The California golden trout have been transplanted in various high elevation lakes and streams within the eastern Sierra, such as Ski Lake.
+All three are native to the Kern River basin in the southern Sierra.
+The California golden trout have been transplanted in various high elevation lakes and streams within the eastern Sierra.

-The California official state fish is the golden trout.
+The California state fish is the golden trout.